regvictoram/FlipFlopD/README.md

 - VHDL for Flip-Flop with Daylight sensor (Lab 3, Homework).
 Includes Log (Bitácora).
 - VHDL for FSM 2-bit Counter, done in the lab.
 - VHDL for FSM Stoplight, done in the lab.
+- VHDL for ALU with 4 operations (ADD, INC, AND, XOR).